lklfintech/dynamicreport/README.md

 * Execute the script dynamicreport.sql, script path: dynamicreport.parent.dynamicreport.feature.the.provider.src-main.resources
 * Start-up work
   1) Start in the compiler, such as eclipse or IDEA, open dynamicreport.feature.the.src-main-java-com-lakala-dynamicreport-application.java, right-click-and-application run
   2) Start in server.
 First, packaged with dynamicreport.parent/pom.xml with maven; then copied to any directory in the server and unzip tar.gz file; then go to dynamicreport.parent.dynamicreport.dynamicreport.feature.the.provider/bin directory, start with the script start.sh
+  3) Url: http://localhost:8080/dynamicreport   username & password: admin